Intelligent infrastructure in transportation

 Commitment to these goals strengthens environmental resilience and positions cities as leaders in global sustainability.

-The advanced communications They form the basis for the comprehensive development of smart infrastructures, connecting systems and facilitating urban management.
+The advanced communications they constitute the foundation for the comprehensive development of intelligent infrastructures, connecting systems and facilitating urban management.

-Advances in communication networks enable transportation, energy, and other sectors to collaborate efficiently, driving innovation and technological sustainability.
+Advances in communication networks help transportation, energy and other sectors collaborate efficiently, promoting innovation and technological sustainability.

 Fast and stable connectivity is key for cities to implement smart solutions that improve quality of life and foster economic growth.